jabbink/PokemonGoBot/FAQ.md

  * Make sure your system time is (semi-)correct (let it autosync with an online server)
  * Make sure the mobile app is not on (kill the process if need be)
  * Make sure the account you're botting on did do the initial tutorial (mainly catching a starter Pokemon)
+ * Make sure your item bank is empty

 ## Immediately after starting I get a LoginFailedException